kuzudb/kuzu-docs/src/content/docs/rdf-graphs/rdfgraphs-overview.md

 ---
-title: Overview & Cypher clauses
+title: Query an RDF graph in Cypher
 ---

 The examples on this page use the below database, whose schema and data import commands are given [here](./example-rdfgraph):